Stochastic Graphlet Embedding: Experimental Validation

-In this section, we show the impact of our proposed stochastic graphlet embedding on the performance of graph classification using 4 publicly available \emph{unlabelled} graph databases: \emph{MUTAG}, \emph{PTC}, \emph{ENZYME} and \emph{D\&D}.
-The MUTAG dataset contains graphs representing $188$ chemical compounds which are either mutagenic or not mutagenic.
-So here the task of the classifier is to predict the mutagenicity of the chemical compounds, which is a two class classification problem.
-The PTC or Predictive Toxicology Challenge dataset consists of graphs of $344$ chemical compounds known to cause or not cause cancer in rats and mice.
-Hence the task of the classifier is to predict the cancerogenicity of the chemical compounds, which is also a two class classification problem.
-The ENZYME dataset contains graphs representing protein tertiary structures consisting of $600$ enzymes from the BRENDA enzyme.
-Here the task is to correctly assign each enzyme to one of the $6$ EC top level.
+In this section, we show the impact of our proposed stochastic graphlet embedding on the performance of graph classification using six publicly available graph databases with unlabeled nodes: \emph{MUTAG}, \emph{PTC}, \emph{ENZYMES}, \emph{D\&D}, {\emph{NCI1} and \emph{NCI109}}.
+The MUTAG dataset contains graphs representing $188$ chemical compounds which are either mutagenic or not.
+So here the task of the classifier is to predict the mutagenicity of the chemical compounds, which is a two class problem.
+The PTC (Predictive Toxicology Challenge) dataset consists of graphs of $344$ chemical compounds known to cause (or not) cancer in rats and mice.
+Hence the task of the classifier is to predict the cancerogenicity of the chemical compounds, which is also a two class problem.
+The ENZYMES dataset contains graphs representing protein tertiary structures consisting of $600$ enzymes from the BRENDA enzyme.
+Here the task is to correctly assign each enzyme to one of the $6$ EC top levels.
 The D\&D dataset consists of $1178$ graphs of protein structures which are either enzyme or non-enzyme.
-Therefore, the task of the classifier is to predict if a protein is enzyme or not, which is essentially a two class classification problem.
-Some details on the above four datasets are shown in~\tab{tab:det-graph-datasets1}.
+Therefore, the task of the classifier is to predict if a protein is enzyme or not, which is essentially a two class problem. {The NCI1 and NCI109 represent two balanced subsets of chemical compounds screened for activity against non-small cell lung cancer and ovarian cancer cell lines, respectively.
+These two datasets respectively contain $4110$ and $4127$ graphs of chemical compounds which are either active or inactive against the respective cancer cells.
+Hence, the goal of the classifier is to judge the activeness of the chemical compounds, which is a two class problem.} Details on the above six datasets are shown in~\tab{tab:det-graph-datasets1}.